Care for broken snake plant leaf

 It is now time to plant the leaf in a small pot with a regular potting mix.

-Adding fertilizers to this soil is unneeded as this job consists solely of propagating leaves.
+Adding fertilizers to this soil is unnecessary as this task consists solely of propagating leaves.

-Adding cocopeat or peat moss would be fantastic, however.
+Adding cocopeat or peat moss would be great, however.

-The propagation approach depends on either of them being …
+The propagation method depends on either of them being…

-… able to keep water for an extended period.
+…able to keep water for an extended period of time.

 Place the leaves in the soil once the pot is ready.

-Numerous leaves can be planted in the very same soil.
+Several leaves can be planted in the same soil.

-… into the potting soil after you have propagated them in water.
+…into the soil after you have propagated them in water.

 Water the Leaf Every Few Days

-The root system underneath the soil will need water for the broken leaf to grow.
+The root system beneath the soil will need water for the broken leaf to grow.

-You should not water your plant if the soil does not dry out quickly.
+You shouldn’t water your plant if the soil doesn’t dry out quickly.

-Moreover, you will have to observe this process for a few weeks …
+Furthermore, you will have to observe this process for a few weeks…

 Now…